vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-puppet.md

 ## Include the manifest inside the site.pp file

-Include the above manifest in your `site.pp` file:
+Include the manifest described earlier in this article in your `site.pp` file:

 ```bash
 cat /etc/puppetlabs/code/environments/production/manifests/site.pp